uniVocity/worldcities-import/README.md

 #### If you are using Oracle XE:

-Please download the JDBC drivers (`odjbc6.jar`) manually from [Oracle's website](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html) and add it to your classpath manually.
+Please download the JDBC drivers (`odjbc6.jar`) from [Oracle's website](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html) and add it to your classpath manually.

 To ensure almost everyone is able to execute this project, we made it compatible with the JDK 6.
 If you are still using the JDK 6, ensure you are downloading the compatible version of the JDBC driver.

-You may also need to configure the database itself to allow bigger batch sizes, or increase the number of open cursors.
+You may also want to configure the database itself to allow bigger batch sizes, and increase the number of open cursors.

 ## Executing the processes

 Just execute [LoadWorldCities.java] (./src/main/java/com/univocity/articles/importcities/LoadWorldCities.java) or [MigrateWorldCities.java] (./src/main/java/com/univocity/articles/importcities/MigrateWorldCities.java) as a java program.
-The process will try to connect to your database and create the required tables if they are not present, and then the process will start.
+The process will try to connect to your database and create the required tables if they are not present, and then ETL process will start.

 If this is the first time you execute uniVocity, a pop-up will will be displayed asking if you agree with the uniVocity free license terms and conditions.
 Once you agree it will disappear and the process will start normally.
 Keep in mind that with the free license, batching is disabled.